Certifying localizable quantum properties with constant sample complexity: Certifying quantum circuit complexity

 In the regime $d=\mathcal{O}(1)$, our protocol again uses only $\mathcal{O}(1)$ sample complexity.
 This enables, in particular, the certification of nontrivial measurement-equivalent quantum phases (those with $C_{2}^{\mathrm{anc}}=\omega(1)$)~\cite{Tantivasadakarn2023HierarchyMeasurement} using only $\omega(1)$ samples.
-Although the hidden constant could be large, to our knowledge, these are the first protocols achieving constant sample complexity scaling for certifying unitary and measurement-assisted circuit complexity.
+Although the hidden constant could be large, to our knowledge, these are the first protocols to achieve system-size-independent sample-complexity scaling for certifying unitary and measurement-assisted circuit complexity.